 “Mornings aren’t pretty”—truer words never spoken, though I didn’t sleep long enough to get a really grand case of bedhead.
 But I kinda feel like Mickey looks.

-And it can’t be purely coincidence that one French press = one giant coffee cup, right?
-No, it *must* be a greater statement of the proper order of the universe.
+And it can’t be pure coincidence that one French press = one giant coffee cup, right?
+No, it must be a greater statement of the proper order of the universe.

 Best wishes for 2011.

 After the jump, photos from my balcony half a mile away from the Space Needle’s New Year fireworks show.
 Excellent weather this year, clear and cold with practically no wind—and the smoke from the fireworks moved west of the Needle so we had an unobstructed view of the whole show.

 Family and friends just gathered.
 The tree is beautifully decorated, “the fire” crackling merrily away, coffee steaming, and breakfast in the oven.

 Doesn’t get much better than this.

 Julie Anne’s scratch-made pumpkin pies.

 For the record, this wasn’t a total Martha Stewart endeavor—Julie Anne bought the pie dishes, she didn’t make them herself.
 And she feels kinda bad about that.